eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

 ### Step 4 - Reference ‘Webserver’ role

-Within the static-assignments folder, create a new assignment for uat-webservers uat-webservers.yml.
-This is where you will reference the role.
+1. Within the static-assignments folder, create a new assignment for uat-webservers uat-webservers.yml.
+This is where we will reference the role.

+        touch uat-webservers.yml

         ---
         - hosts: uat-webservers
           roles:
              - webserver

-Remember that the entry point to our ansible configuration is the site.yml file.
-Therefore, you need to refer your uat-webservers.yml role inside site.yml.
+   The entry point to ansible configuration is the site.yml file therefore we will refer to the uat-webservers.yml role inside site.yml as shown below

-So, we should have this in site.yml

         ---
         - hosts: all
         - import_playbook: ../static-assignments/common.yml

         - hosts: uat-webservers
         - import_playbook: ../static-assignments/uat-webservers.yml

 ### Step 5 - Commit & Test

-Commit your changes, create a Pull Request and merge them to master branch, make sure webhook triggered two consequent Jenkins jobs, they ran successfully and copied all the files to your Jenkins-Ansible server into /home/ubuntu/ansible-config-mgt/ directory.
+1. Commit changes, create a Pull Request and merge them to master branch, make sure webhook triggered two consequent Jenkins jobs, they ran successfully and copied all the files to Jenkins-Ansible server into /home/ubuntu/ansible-config-mgt/ directory.

-Now run the playbook against your uat inventory and see what happens:
+2. Run the playbook against uat inventory

         sudo ansible-playbook -i /home/ubuntu/ansible-config-mgt/inventory/uat.yml /home/ubuntu/ansible-config-mgt/playbooks/site.yaml

 You should be able to see both of your UAT Web servers configured and you can try to reach them from your browser:

 http://<Web1-UAT-Server-Public-IP-or-Public-DNS-Name>/index.php